Frequently Asked Questions - Using and Troubleshooting G-Invoicing

 Why this happens: Your user profile is not set for that task

-What to do: Contact your G-Invoicing Administrator to update your permissions
+What to do: Contact your G-Invoicing Administrator to update your groups and/or roles.

 Getting help with log-ins and passwords

 Use the "reset my password" link on the log-on page or contact the Treasury Support Center.
 You will need to know which environment you are in: Quality Assurance (QA) or Production.

 If you haven't logged in for 120 days, your G-Invoicing account will be marked as inactive.

 At a minimum, passwords must have: